Olia Hercules

-Olia Hercules (born 1984) is a London-based Ukrainian chef, food writer and food stylist.
+Olia Hercules (Оля Геркулес: born 1984) is a London-based Ukrainian chef, food writer and food stylist.
 In response to the 2022 Russian invasion of Ukraine she initiated a programme of fundraising, for individuals and for UNICEF.

 Early life

 Olia Hercules was born in Kakhovka, in the South of Ukraine.
 She moved to Cyprus at the age of 12 where the climate was deemed better for her asthma and went to an English school.
 She settled in the United Kingdom at the age of 18 to study international relations and Italian at Warwick University before obtaining a master's degree.

 Work

 Hercules began working as a film journalist but amidst the 2008 economic crisis decided to change careers.
 Olia trained at Leith's School of Food and Wine, then worked as a food stylist for various publications, after which she went on to work at London restaurant Ottolenghi's as a chef-de-partie (line cook).

 Hercules has appeared on Saturday Kitchen, Sunday Brunch, and Christopher Kimball's Milk Street Television.